Last reviewed August 2017

 1982: The Hubert H. Humphrey Metrodome is completed in April at an approximate cost of $55 million for construction costs.
 The full cost of the stadium is almost $124 million with the inclusion of nonconstruction costs.
 The Twins play their first regular season game in the Metrodome on April 6, losing to the Seattle Mariners 11-7.

-1984: Minneapolis lowers its 3% liquor sales tax and hotel/motel accomodations tax to 2%.
+1984: Minneapolis lowers its 3% liquor sales tax and hotel/motel accommodations tax to 2%.
 This is the last year the tax is utilized.

 1985: Metropolitan Stadium in Bloomington is demolished.

-1987: The Twins win their first world championship, beating the St. Louis Cardinals.
+1987: The Twins win their first World Series championship, beating the St. Louis Cardinals.

 1989: The H.H.H.
 Metrodome Retractable Roof Study is completed.